malissa0307/Telangana-State-Growth-Analysis/README.md

 # Telangana-State-Growth-Analysis

+This project served as my entry for the Codebasics Resume Project Challenge #7, conducted in collaboration with the Telangana Government and their Open Data Portal.

-The objective was to examine Telangana's progress in different areas, providing useful information to the Telangana government.
-This analysis was carried out using Power BI, it aims to help officials make informed choices backed by data, supporting the ongoing development of the state.
+Objective: The aim was to analyze Telangana's growth across various sectors in a quantitative manner, offering valuable insights to the Telangana government.
+These insights are intended to assist in making well-informed decisions based on data, contributing to the continued development of the state.

+Data Source: I utilized datasets from Open Data Telangana, made available by the Telangana Government for public access.
+A sincere appreciation to the government for providing real-time datasets—a valuable resource for learning.
+Feel free to explore these datasets here: (https://data.telangana.gov.in/).